 • Cleaning Your Winter Wardrobe

-Wash any items you plan to store and donate any clothing items you no longer wear.
+Wash any soiled clothes you plan to store and donate clothing you no longer wear.

-While it’s empty, vacuum your closet and inspect for moths or other pests that may ruin your clothes.
+While your closet is empty, vacuum and inspect for moths or other pests that may ruin your clothes.

 Is there an area of your home you’d like to organize for fall but are unsure where to start?
 Let us know in the comments below, and we’ll do our best to help!